 Kritika is a Master’s in Design Studies candidate (‘23) at the Harvard Graduate School of Design, specializing in Energy and Environments, and an Adrian Cheng Fellow at the Harvard Kennedy School.
 Her current work as a Research Assistant at Harvard is funded by the Google Data Commons project and is focused on residential retrofitting for future grid scenarios.
 As a Cheng fellow, she aims to digitize the building industry to introduce sustainability as a key contributor to the design process.
 She is also the lead researcher at Pathways, (previously Cardinal LCA), a tool designed for Scope 3 emissions assessment for real estate developers.
 Before pursuing her graduate studies, she worked at Henning Larsen Architects in Denmark as a sustainability engineer across domains of environmental metrics, net-zero strategies, green certifications, and automated workflow or tool development.

-Michael is a senior consultant at Red Car Analytics with over 15 years’ experience as a building energy modeling software developer, consultant, and director.
+Michael is a senior consultant at A2 Efficiency with over 15 years’ experience as a building energy modeling software developer, consultant, and director.
 He is part of a team providing performance engineering, energy modeling, utility consulting, and strategic energy advisor services.
 Using a deep level of building simulation expertise to impact carbon reduction policies for buildings and engage with a diverse set of stakeholders and clients.
 Michael is a co-founder of StaSIO, an active member in ASHRAE committees for Standard 209 and Standard 229.
 Michael holds a BSc in Mathematics and Physics from the University of York, and has guest lectured at the Georgia Tech HPBL and Columbia University GSAPP.